 Removing the tumor is the preferred treatment for gigantism if it’s the underlying cause.

 The surgeon will reach the tumor by making an incision in your child’s nose.
 Microscopes or small cameras may be used to help the surgeon see the tumor in the gland.
 In most cases, your child should be able to return home from the hospital the day after the surgery.

 Surgery may not be an option.
 This can be the case if there’s high risk of injury to a critical blood vessel or nerve.
 Your child’s doctor may recommend medication if surgery is not an option.
 This treatment is meant to either shrink the tumor or stop the production of excess growth hormone.
 Your doctor may use the drugs octreotide or lanreotide to prevent the growth hormone’s release.
 These drugs mimic another hormone that stops growth hormone production.
 They’re usually given as an injection about once a month.

 Bromocriptine and cabergoline are drugs that can be used to lower growth hormone levels.
 These are typically given in pill form.
 They may be used with octreotide.
 Octreotide is a synthetic hormone that, when injected, can also lower the levels of growth hormones and IGF-1.
 In situations where these drugs are not helpful, daily shots of pegvisomant might be used as well.
 Pegvisomant is a drug that blocks the effects of growth hormones.
 This lowers the levels of IGF-1 in your child’s body.

 Gamma Knife Radiosurgery

-A gamma knife radiosurgery is an option if your child’s doctor believes that a traditional surgery is not possible.
+Gamma knife radiosurgery is an option if your child’s doctor believes that a traditional surgery isn’t possible.
 The “gamma knife” is a collection of highly focused radiation beams.
-These beams do not harm the surrounding tissue, but they are able to deliver a powerful dose of radiation at the point where they combine and hit the tumor.
+These beams don’t harm the surrounding tissue, but they’re able to deliver a powerful dose of radiation at the point where they combine and hit the tumor.
 This dose is enough to destroy the tumor.